algosup/2023-2024-project-4-sportshield-team-7/specifications/functional-specification.md

 ### 3.8 Alarm management

 The user should be able to stop the alarm before the end of a cycle.
 Our goal is to add this feature to the device.
+The user would be able to stop the alarm in case of a false alarm.
 Also, the device has to be able to send the GPS coordinates or notification while the alarm is on.
+Both should be executed at the same time.
+This will allow the user to be notified immediately in the case of a theft and to locate the device at the same time.

 ### 3.9 Security